Laxman Sivaramakrishnan: Rise to the top

-Sivaramakrishnan's second Test appearance was in the first Test against England at Bombay.
+Sivaramakrishnan's second Test appearance was in the first Test against England in Bombay.
 His first wicket was Graeme Fowler who was caught and bowled.
-His 6 for 64 and 6 for 117 helped India to an eight wicket win.
+His 6 for 64 and 6 for 117 helped India to an eight-wicket win.
 It was India's first win in a Test match since 1981.
-Sivaramakrishnan took another six wickets in the next innings at Delhi.
-He took only five more wickets in the series.
+Sivaramakrishnan took another six wickets in the next innings in Delhi.
+He took only five more wickets in the remainder of the series.

-In the World Championship of Cricket in Australia in the same season, he finished as the top wicket-taker and also took the most catches in the tournament.
+In the World Championship of Cricket in Australia later that season, he finished as the top wicket-taker and also took the most catches in the tournament.
 It was a time when spinners, especially leg-spinners, were considered a luxury in one day cricket.
 A memorable dismissal was that of Javed Miandad who was stumped off a leg break in the final.
 Sivaramakrishnan did similarly well in the four-nation tournament in Sharjah a few weeks later.
-India won 8 consecutive matches, along with Siva's ODI debut.
+India won eight consecutive matches, along with Siva's ODI debut.
 Overall, India won 12 out of the 16 matches Siva represented in his Career.

 Decline and later career

 His next season saw a sudden drop in form.
 He played a test in Sri Lanka in 1985 and two in Australia with little success.
 That was the end of his Test career.

 He made an unexpected comeback to the 1987 World Cup team and played in two matches.
-The only wicket that he took was that of Zimbabwean John Traicos, caught at midwicket by Sunil Gavaskar.
+The only wicket that he took was that of Zimbabwean John Traicos, caught at midwicket by Gavaskar.

 Sivaramakrishnan converted himself into a batsman and continued to play first-class cricket on and off for another ten years.
 He contributed three centuries when Tamil Nadu won the Ranji Trophy in 1987/88.
 There were frequent reports of a comeback for the national team, but they all proved to be rumours.
-In his last season he played for Baroda.
+In his last season, he played for Baroda.

+Post-playing career

+In 1999, a wrong treatment to a finger fracture led Sivaramakrishnan to try his hand at commentary.
+He made his debut in 2000 during Bangladesh's inaugural Test in Dhaka.
+He announced his retirement from the BCCI commentary panel in March 2026 citing dissatisfaction with the job and a lack of opportunities, even after 23 years.
+A few days later, in an interview with the Indian Express, he spoke about experiencing colour-based discrimination throughout his playing career, instances of psychological distress and low self-esteem during his playing and commentary days.